Victoria Park, Manchester: History and description

-In 1836, Richard Lane and Partners, architects, undertook to establish a residential area to the east of Wilmslow Road.
-It was to be an "estate" of substantial houses in spacious grounds, where prosperous families could live.
-Lane was already noted for his public work in the neo-classical style, for example his town hall building at Chorlton on Medlock.
+In 1836 the architectural practice of Richard Lane and Partners undertook to establish a residential area to the east of Wilmslow Road.
+It was intended to be an estate of substantial houses set in spacious grounds, where prosperous families could live.
+Lane was already noted for his public work in the Neoclassical style, for example Chorlton-on-Medlock Town Hall.